Skip to main content Skip to main navigation

 Scope and Contents

-The Charles M. Higgins papers consist primarily of Higgins's writings, photographs, and clippings.
+This collection contains the personal papers of Charles M. Higgins (1854-1929).
+The collections consists primarily of Higgins's writings and photographs of him.
+The collection also holds clippings, certificates, and one Higgins Ink Co. envelope.
 Materials relate to Higgins's position as a prominent ink manufacturer, activities in the Anti-Vaccination League of America and Kings County Historical Society, and interests in religious ethics and morality.
-Items also relate to Higgins's death in 1929 and the history of Brooklyn, particularly in regards to Green-Wood Cemetery.
+Items also relate to Higgins's death in 1929 and the history of Brooklyn, particularly in regards to Green-Wood Cemetery and the Battle of Brooklyn during the Revolutionary War.

 Conditions Governing Access